Ten great reasons to study at the Schulich School of Law

 3. You'll be part of a close-knit and well respected community.
 In fact, you may not find a more collegial law school in Canada... or anywhere else, for that matter.

 Ask a current student or any of our almost 7,000 alumni and they will tell you there is something different about studying law at Dalhousie.
 We are Canada's national law school, with a student body drawn from provinces and territories across Canada.
 Half of our students are from outside the Atlantic provinces.
 No matter where you're from, from the day you walk through the doors of the Weldon Law Building, you will be met with an east coast welcome and an easy relationship with your colleagues and professors.

 4. Your professors will inspire you, challenge you, encourage you — and get to know you.

 You will learn from professors who are not only internationally respected leaders in academia, practice, and policy-making, but also committed and dedicated teachers.
-You'll find our professors go the extra mile to help you get the best from your legal education: whether it's Professor Ginn putting aside time after Admin class to answer questions, or Professor Loomer arranging review classes for Tax, or Dean Brooks handing out chocolates to stressed-out exam writers!
-In the 2011 Law School Survey of Student Engagement, our students reported the highest level of engagement for "meaningful relationships with faculty".
+You'll find our professors go the extra mile to help you get the best from your legal education: whether it's Professor Ginn putting aside time after Admin class to answer questions, or Professor Loomer arranging review classes for Tax, or Dean Cameron cheering on stressed-out exam writers!
+In the Law School Survey of Student Engagement, our students regularly report the highest levels of engagement for "meaningful relationships with faculty".

 5. You'll gain an international perspective.